z669016/adventofcode-2018/README.md

 list of ```Door``` and ```Room``` objects.
 From that list I created a ```Grid``` (room = '.', door = '-' or '|', starting point = 'X').
 Finally, a ```RoomFinder``` was created for the grid that could create a list of ```Room``` objects and could calculate the least number of doors to take to each room from the starting point (using standard BFS).
-To solve part 1, create alist of the number of doors to each individual room, and get the highest value in the list.
+To solve part 1, create a list of the number of doors to each individual room, and get the highest value in the list.
 For part 2, count the number of rooms with a door count of 1000 or higher.

 ## Day 21